Ducati and Scrambler Tool Kits

 Properly tensioned belts give the best assurance of long life and performance for your engine.
 It is easy to over tighten the belts: The best way to know for certain the tension is correct is to use the cam belt tensioning tool.
 It is an electronic tool that measures the frequency emitted by a belt under tension (much like a guitar string).
 Start with the vertical cylinder.
 Apply tension on the belt using the tensioning pulley and tighten one of the tensioning pulley retaining bolts.
 Place the probe end of the meter near the flat (outside) side of the belt.
 The correct location is about midway between the intermediate roller and the cam gear.

-Using the thumb or forefinger "pluck" or "strum" the belt: the belt will vibrate and the meter will briefly display the reading.
-The different types of indications the meter will give are pictured below:
+Using the thumb or forefinger "pluck" or "strum" the belt: the belt will vibrate and the meter will display the reading.

 Install the belt on the horizontal cylinder.